groupcash/core/challenges.md

-# Challenges and Assumptions for Groupcash Currencies
+# Challenges for Groupcash Currencies

-[work in progress]

-There are several requirements for this system to work.
+The goal of this document is to provide information about common challenges and pitfalls when setting up a currency with *groupcash*.
+So far it only contains a very incomplete list of identified assumptions.

 ### Available computers